 References in the abstract should be avoided, but if essential, they must be given in full.
 The citation of a reference as 'in press' implies that it has been accepted for publication.
 Unpublished results and personal communications should be included in the reference list as 'Unpublished results' or 'Personal communication.'

-Note that maximum references should be 20, 40, and 80 for short communication, original research paper, and review papers, respectively.
+The maximum references should be 20, 40, and 80 for short communications, original research papers, and review papers, respectively.

 Acknowledgments.
 These should be kept to a minimum.